dsp2003/clef/README.md

 + [N] Chainsaw can be crafted via Metalwork Station for 6 Durasteel Bar and 12 Steel Bar

++ [R] Butterfly Boost tech is available upon upgrading ship to Tier 4 (aka Sparrow Class.
+Requires quest data purge or playing as new character)

 + [M] Un-nerfed Morph Ball tech.
 It consumes 20 points of energy (was 35 in EK and 65 in UG)

 + [R] Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)